 A Fellowship of Differents

-In this compelling book, Scot McKnight shares his personal experience in the church as well as his study of the Apostle Paul to answer this significant question: What is the church supposed to be?
+In this compelling book about diversity and community, McKnight shares his personal experiences and his study of the Apostle Paul to answer this significant question: What is the church supposed to be?

-The church is God’s world-changing social experiment of bringing unlikes and differents to the table to share life with one another as a new kind of family.
-When this happens we show to the world what love, justice, peace, reconciliation, and life together is designed by God to be.
-The church is God’s show-and-tell for the world to see how God wants us to live as a family.
+A Fellowship of Differents explores the church as God’s world-changing social experiment of bringing unlikes and differents to the table to share life with one another as a new kind of family, showing the world what love, justice, peace, reconciliation, and life together is designed by God to be.

 About the Author